Sangarshanan/sangarshanan.github.io/_posts/2020-08-01-inside-no-9-python.md

 ---
 **Note to self:**

-Use your brain before running something sudo and don't break your environment again you idiot
+Use your brain before running something on sudo and don't break your environment again you idiot

 ---